Virtana/external-unity-rendering/README.md

 #### Milestone 7g : Add Tests to Package

 Adding Tests to the Package will allow more guarantees as to proper functionality of the package.

+#### Milestone 7f : Export complete notification

+Add some sort of notification for export complete.